 You may be interested in: Deconstructing Leaders: What Makes A Good Boss vs A Bad Boss

-One of the major theatres of emotion is sports.
+One of the major theatres of emotion is sports like something as complicated, as triathlon training.
 There we see victory and defeat.
 It is communicated with body language.
 Athletes take the field pounding their chests before a game.
 They growl and scream to pump themselves up.
 We see grown men cry on the field after a gut-wrenching defeat.
 We see calm and collected professional woman athletes lose their cool.

 And if sport is a microcosm of human success – most of the time humans fail.
 Ted Williams, an American baseball player, was considered the greatest hitter ever.
 His lifetime batting average was .344 – and he was the last hitter to have a season with an average above .400.
 It means he failed at least six out of ten at bats.